Black Currant Seed Oil

 What is the recommended dosage of Black Currant Seed Oil?

-Does Black Currant Seed Oil interact with medications?
+Does Black Currant Seed Oil interact with any medications?

-Known drug interactions may include: Anticoagulants — modest additive bleeding risk.
+Possible interactions include: Anticoagulants — modest additive bleeding risk.
 Phenothiazines — less concerning than borage but theoretical.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.